You built it. Now you can’t leave it.

 We know what it looks like from the inside.
 The owner who’s still the one clients call when something goes wrong.
 The GM who technically runs the team but still defers every hard decision upward.
 The $8M business that should be doing $15M but can’t because growth means more hours from the one person who’s already at capacity.

 We know why the Monday morning inbox is full of things that should have been handled on Friday.
 We know why the owner’s holiday gets cut short.
 We know why the team is capable but still waits for permission.
 And we know that none of this is because the owner is doing something wrong.
-It’s because the business was built on their capability, and nobody ever built the structure to replace it.
+It is because the business was built on their capability, and nobody ever built the structure to replace it.